artsy/artsy.github.io/_posts/2016-08-11-React-Native-at-Artsy.markdown

 building views and thus very framework specific, and did not really offer anything in terms of more efficient network data fetching.

-Our web team have been integrating React throughout their projects, and with really great results.
-There is a mobile version, and as luck would have it, the solutions provided by the React ecosystem ticked all of our boxes too.
+Our web team is integrating React throughout their projects, and with really great results.
+There is a mobile version, and as luck would have it, the solutions provided by the React ecosystem ticked all of our boxes, too.

 <!-- more -->

 # Cons

-So you decided to read the full post and the first thing you get confronted with is a list of cons… _boo_.
+So you decided to read the full post and the first thing you got confronted with is a list of cons… _boo_.
 Let’s just get these out of the way first, it will only get better afterwards.

 * Dependencies, dependencies, dependencies, both in libraries and tooling.
 Once you open this can, you’ll have worms